Who Is the Collaborative for Neighborhood Transformation?

 Neighborhood Transformation (NT) arose from Community Health Evangelism (CHE) strategy, which is a wholistic, transformational, empowering ministry.
 CHE is being used in 120 nations, by 500 teams of many mission agencies and denominations, in over 5000 villages and neighborhoods of the world.
 What God was doing overseas in individual and community transformation was modified to work in under-served urban neighborhoods in the USA.

-The Collaborative for Neighborhood Transformation (CNT) is made up of churches and agencies in a given city trying to implement Neighborhood Transformation in their selected neighborhoods.
+The Collaborative for Neighborhood Transformation (CNT) is made up of churches and agencies and individuals in a given city or community trying to implement Neighborhood Transformation in their selected neighborhoods.
 These churches and neighborhoods are networked into a city Collaborative and then the city collaborative is networked into the Collaborative for Transformational Ministry.

 Our Vision: To see 100 North American cities wholistic transformed, city by city, in all areas of life by 2027.
 These cities to be networked together so eventually North America is transformed as a whole from the inside out.